Diversity & Inclusion

 As nurses, we know that structural racism is a social determinant of health with devastating consequences for individuals and communities impacted by it.
 Many social groups and communities experience structural barriers to the realization of their full human potential and these barriers must be removed.
 In addition to structural racism, anti-Black racism must be confronted and eliminated.
 For the past 400 years, Black people have been subjected to pervasive violations of their human rights.
 After the elimination of slavery, Black people in this country have continued to experience human rights violations in the form of discrimination, segregation, social and economic marginalization, and state sponsored violence in the form of police brutality.
 The UIC College of Nursing stands in solidarity with the efforts of Black Lives Matter to eliminate structural and anti-Black racism and to create a more just and equal society for all.

 The UIC College of Nursing is committed to equity; inclusivity; increasing the diversity of our faculty, staff and student body; and incorporating teaching, practice and scholarship focused on the moral and ethical principles that found the nursing profession.
-We are dedicated to strengthening our alliance with and support of all individuals and communities at risk of marginalization and/or violence including Black, Brown, Indigenous, People of Color, LGBTQ persons, religious minorities, immigrants and the differently abled.
+We are dedicated to strengthening our alliance with and support of all individuals and communities at risk of marginalization and/or violence including Black, Brown, Indigenous, People of Color, LGBTQ persons, immigrants, people with disabilities, and people from diverse religious backgrounds.
 We invite all of you who are a part of the UIC College of Nursing community to join us in striving for equity and justice for all people, in keeping us all accountable to our mission, and in creating a learning environment that is safe and supportive for all.

 Updated June 4, 2020